About Us

 2011 - Matt Swift

-Matt is a member of the ACA Board of Directors who was instrumental in assisting with the tehnical transition of the ACA database.
-Matt is the Coordinator of University Budget Systems at Virginia Tech, where he leads the strategic planning for administrative systems in the budget and finance area He enjoys teaching Boy Scouts to canoe pole and he is one of the top canoe polers competiting at the National Championships each year.
+Matt is a member of the ACA Board of Directors who was instrumental in assisting with the technical transition of the ACA database.
+Matt is the Coordinator of University Budget Systems at Virginia Tech, where he leads the strategic planning for administrative systems in the budget and finance area He enjoys teaching Boy Scouts to canoe pole and he is one of the top canoe polers competing at the National Championships each year.

 2011 - Raphael Kuner